Greg Cunningham: Preston North End

 Bristol City gave Cunningham permission to speak to Preston North End after accepting an undisclosed bid, he spent the weekend with Preston in Scotland at a training camp before the deal was completed on 27 July 2015.

-Cunningham became Preston's established left-back under Simon Grayson scoring four goals including a late winner at former club Bristol City in January 2016.
+Cunningham became Preston's established left-back under Simon Grayson, scoring four goals including a late winner at former club Bristol City in January 2016.

 On 24 July 2017, Cunningham was appointed captain of Preston until such a time as Tom Clarke became fit again.

-He continued to impress as Preston became an established Championship side and as such Cunningham began to attract the attention of other Championship and Premiership sides.
+He continued to impress as Preston became an established Championship side, and as such Cunningham began to attract the attention of other Championship and Premiership sides.

 Cardiff City

-With Preston unable to find the consistency to mount a sustained challenge on the playoffs Cunningham joined Cardiff City on 13 June 2018, for an undisclosed fee, believed to be around £4 million signing a three-year contract.
+With Preston unable to find the consistency to mount a sustained challenge on the playoffs, Cunningham joined Cardiff City on 13 June 2018, for an undisclosed fee, believed to be around £4 million signing a three-year contract.

-However, since signing Cunningham has found his opportunities at Cardiff limited playing only seven times as the club were relegated from the Premier League.
+However, since signing Cunningham has found his opportunities at Cardiff limited, playing only seven times as the club were relegated from the Premier League.

 Blackburn Rovers (loan)

-Despite relegation to the Championship Cunningham was still unable to break into the Cardiff starting XI and on 8 August 2019 Cunningham joined Blackburn Rovers on loan until the end of the season.
+Despite relegation to the Championship, Cunningham was still unable to break into the Cardiff starting XI and on 8 August 2019 Cunningham joined Blackburn Rovers on loan until the end of the season.
 In October, he suffered a cruciate knee ligament injury that ruled him out for the remainder of the season.
 He remained with Blackburn until January, when his loan deal was terminated due to the injury.

 Preston North End

-On 28 January 2021, Cunningham rejoined Preston North End on loan for the remainder of the 2020-21 season.
-Soon after on 6 February 2021, it was announced that he had signed permanently on a deal until the end of the season so Preston can fit all their loan signings in their matchday squad.
+On 28 January 2021, Cunningham rejoined Preston North End on loan for the remainder of the 2020–21 season.
+Soon after on 6 February 2021, it was announced that he had signed permanently on a deal until the end of the season, allowing Preston to fit all their loan signings in their matchday squad.
 On 26 April 2021, Cunningham signed a new contract that would see him remain at the club until the summer of 2023, having originally being out of contract at the end of the 2020–21 season.

+On 17 May 2024, the club announced he would be released in the summer when his contract expired.

+Galway United

+On 17 July 2024, it was announced that Cunningham had signed for his hometown club Galway United of the League of Ireland Premier Division.
+On 4 October 2024, he suffered a season ending injury in a 1–1 draw with Dundalk at Eamonn Deacy Park.